almende/eve/java_gettingstarted.md

 ## Deployment {#deployment}

-Now you can deploy your applictation in the cloud, to Google App Engine.
+Now you can deploy your application in the cloud, to Google App Engine.

 - Register an application in appengine.
   In your browser, go to [https://appengine.google.com](https://appengine.google.com).